Blizzard/node-rdkafka/README.md

       new Buffer('Awesome message'),
       // for keyed messages, we also specify the key - note that this field is optional 'Stormwind',
+      // you can send a timestamp here.
+If your broker version supports it,
+      // it will get added.
+Otherwise, we default to 0 Date.now(),
+      // you can send an opaque token here, which gets passed along
+      // to your delivery reports
     );
   } catch (err) {
     console.error('A problem occurred when sending our message');